EMDR Therapy in San Diego

 Relaxing moment with a mug during EMDR therapy session in San Diego

-• EMDR is a structured, research-backed therapy developed by Dr. Francine Shapiro in the late 1980s.
-Instead of requiring you to retell every detail of painful experiences, EMDR helps your brain and body finish the processing that didn’t happen at the time of the event.
+• EMDR is a structured, research-backed therapy that helps your brain and nervous system complete the healing process that trauma interrupted.
+Instead of requiring you to retell every detail of painful experiences, EMDR helps your brain and body finish the processing that didn't happen at the time of the event.

 • EMDR therapy is based on the understanding that the brain, like the body, has the ability to heal when given the right support.
 Sessions typically move through a series of structured phases, always at your pace: